Quality objectives for the Prostate Cancer Registry

 The health care patients receive should follow recommendations found in the National Action Programme with guidelines for diagnosis, treatment and follow-up of prostate cancer.

-One goal of establishing a quality registry is for the data to be used to improve the health service and, among other things, to provide knowledge that contributes to improving the quality of the health service.
-Improved treatment, prevention, health surveillance and new research are some of the contributions of a quality registry.
-If information from the quality register shows visible differences in the quality of treatment, this will be a good reason to initiate projects to improve the quality.
+One goal of establishing a clinical registry is for the data to be used to improve the health service and, among other things, to provide knowledge that contributes to improving the quality of the health service.
+Improved treatment, prevention, health surveillance and new research are some of the contributions of a clinical registry.
+If information from the clinical registry shows visible differences in the quality of treatment, this will be a good reason to initiate projects to improve the quality.

 The Cancer Registry of Norway, in collaboration with, among others, the pharmaceutical industry and the Norwegian Cancer Society, has joined forces in a project to establish a better overview of current drug cancer treatment, both with the existing and the new cancer drugs.
 The project has been named INSPIRE and aims to obtain data on drug treatment directly from professional systems in hospitals.